Social Media Checklist For Job Hunters

-Don’t feel that you have to delete your social media accounts, especially if you want to work anything related to marketing.
+Don’t feel that you have to delete your social media accounts, especially if you want to work in anything related to marketing.
 If the job has to do with marketing or social media, a lack of a presence is a problem.
 Social media uses is so common these days, it could be a problem even if the job has nothing to do with social media.
 Some employers will think you’re hiding something if they can’t find any social media accounts for you.
-They might also see you as behind the times.
+They might also see you as being behind the times.

 Having a solid social media presence can make you more interesting to potential employers.
 Take advantage of the good parts to make a good impression when you’re looked up.
 If you aren’t visible, someone else could be mistaken for you.
 That could be a problem.